letstri/hookas/README.md

 - [useInterval](#useinterval) - Execute a function repeatedly with a delay
 - [useMountEffect](#usemounteffect) - Run an effect only after the component is mounted
 - [useIsomorphicEffect](#useisomorphiceffect) - Run an effect on the client and server
+- [useLocalStorage](#uselocalstorage) - Store data in the browser's local storage
+- [useSessionStorage](#usesessionstorage) - Store data in the browser's session storage

 ### useIsOnline